We've independently reviewed this article to make sure it's as accurate as we can make it.

 Then it’s time to turn down the volume and restore peace to your home.
 Washer banging noises are a headache-inducing annoyance and could signal an underlying issue that needs fixing.

-This article will cover ten straightforward troubleshooting steps to fix your washer’s banging.
+This article will cover nine straightforward troubleshooting steps to fix your washer’s banging.

 We’ll explore potential causes such as unbalanced loads, worn suspension parts, and loose drive belts, to name a few.

 Ready?
 Let’s stop that washer banging.

 A washer that keeps banging could mean many things, so, in my opinion, there’s no reason to start looking for a replacement appliance just yet.
 In many cases, the banging noise can be ignored as long as you can handle it and your TV volume is loud enough!
 But in certain scenarios, the washer will require attention.

 Here’s my usual advice for when I see a washer that’s making a banging noise:

 Before hunting for gremlins in your washer, check that the washer is leveled.
 A wobbly washer can cause a lot of noise during the spin cycle.

 Grab your trusty level (or use a leveling app on your smartphone) and place it on top of the washer, both front to back and side to side.
 If the bubble isn’t centered, adjust the washer’s legs until it’s balanced.